While a vending machine business requires relatively low capital, vending profits for yourself depends on several factors.

 - Are vending machines profitable?

-A vending machine business can cost up to S$16,000 in the first year
+Cost of vending machine business: Up to S$16,000 in first year

 |Location rental||From S$2,400 per year|